Aymane199/Simple_Kotlin_OnBoardingScreen/README.md

 ##### Then create the navigation graph
 - Add nav_host to mainActivity,
-- Create transactions
+- Create transactions.

 ##### Create adapter to viewPagerFragement
-basically it is a class that extends the abstract class FragmentStateAdapter, then use this adapter in viewPagerFragement. the goal here is to add the OnBoardingScreens viewPager component.
+Basically it is a class that extends the abstract class FragmentStateAdapter, then use this adapter in viewPagerFragement. the goal here is to add the OnBoardingScreens viewPager component.

 ##### SetSharePreferences
-to make sure that the onBoardingScreens will show only once, we are going to put a "flag" on true if the user completed onBoarding (look ThirdOnBoardScreen.kt)
+To make sure that the onBoardingScreens will show only once, we are going to put a "flag" on true if the user completed onBoarding (look ThirdOnBoardScreen.kt)

 ##### Make sure to handle navigation BackStack